Vexed01/vex-cog-utils/README.md

 If you want to open a PR, go ahead!
 I don't really see much need as this is geared towards my cogs but I will probably accept it.

+This repo as some tests in tox and a checks workflow.

 ## PyPi

 I have no intentions to publish this on PyPi in the near future.
 If I do, the likely reasoning would be to do it as a learning experience.